5 days-4 nights

 The excursion is not particularly difficult on a technical level.
 You’ll need to be in good shape and capable of hiking with a pack on your back and gains of as much as 500m.

 In addition to the charm of New Year’s Eve there is the enchantment of snowy mountains, hikes in nature, an intimate and almost exclusive atmosphere.
-Four days in the heart of the most ancient and renowned protected area of Italy, with the opportunity to see deers, wolves and chamoises and visits to villages rich in history and traditions.
+Five days in the heart of the most ancient and renowned protected area of Italy, with the opportunity to see deers, wolves and chamoises and visits to villages rich in history and traditions.

 But it’s not all you can do.
 Choosing a New Year’s Day in contact with nature means rediscover the rhythms of life closer to your personal balance.
 We eat all together around the table and we will be heated by the fireplace and by a dog rose infusion or a glass of Montepulciano wine.
 We will tell each other stories and we will share life experiences.
 Beating heart of the Apennines, Abruzzo is a land full of surprises and strong ties with nature, and it can give you deep emotions and unforgettable memories.